Westfield Valley Fair: History

-By 2023, the mall had fully recovered from the COVID-19 pandemic and with the opening of its new expansion saw sales rise to 66% over 2019 levels.
-The mall's prosperity came at the expense of San Francisco's Union Square and its sibling mall Westfield San Francisco Centre to the north, which lost many retailers who either moved to or preferred to remain operating in Northern California only at Valley Fair.

 Expansion

-The San Jose location of Din Tai Fung, ranked as one of the world's best restaurants by the New York Times.

 In 2007, Westfield announced major expansion plans which would increase the gross leasable area to over 2000000 sqft, adding anchor stores Bloomingdale's and Neiman Marcus, 100 shops, and a 3000 space parking structure.
 Westfield was granted approval for the expansion by the city of San Jose in November 2007.
 It was to be completed by September 2011.
 However, the plans were postponed in May 2009 due to an ongoing recession.